gerrit3699/gerrit3699.github.io/_pages/en/book.md

           <p class="book-kicker">Book Project</p>
           <h1 class="book-display">The Book of Meaning</h1>
           <p class="book-sublead">
-            A book in progress on meaning, fall, return, truth, beauty, and the readable structure of reality.
+            A book project on meaning, fall, return, truth, beauty, and the readable structure of reality.
           </p>
           <p class="book-status-line">
             The inner body of the book already stands.
-            Its first public edition is now in the final revision phase and will likely take a few more weeks.
+            Its first public edition is now in finalization and will likely take a few more weeks.
           </p>
         </div>